Foresight Social-aware Reinforcement Learning for Robot Navigation: RELATED WORK

-Recently, deep reinforcement learning approaches have achieved great progress in robot navigation\cite{8593871,8794134,7989037,nishimura2020l2b,8202312,8851906,9197148}.
-These works estimate interactions in the robot navigation from observations.
-The robot can then avoid collisions while planning the trajectory. \cite{8202312} presents the so-called SA-CADRL method to choose the optimal actions through a maxmin operation, and applies the method from the two-agent to multi-agent scenario.
-In \cite{8794134}, the SARL method is presented to jointly model the human-robot interactions as well as human-human interactions based on the CADRL.
-In \cite{8851906}, the learned policy is extended to formation control tasks. \cite{9197148} proposes a framework by combining ego-safety and social-safety in mapless navigation.
+Compared to these non-learning-based methods, \textit{learning-based methods} are more computationally efficient and can perform much better.
+DRL methods \cite{8593871,8794134,7989037,8202312,9197148,liu2021decentralized} explore a computationally efficient interaction rule by pre-training a value function.
+The optimal actions can then be obtained based on the currently observed states.
+The robot can thus avoid collisions while planning the trajectory.
+In SA-CADRL \cite{8202312} the optimal action is chosen through a maxmin operation.
+SARL\cite{8794134} jointly models the human-robot interactions as well as human-human interactions based on CADRL \cite{7989037}. \cite{9197148} proposes a framework by combining ego-safety and social-safety in mapless navigation.

-Althogh these works have achieved good results for holonomic robots in crowd navigation, we can observe that they do not ensure good performance of nonholonomic robots when the complexity of the environment increases.
-Specifically, as human intentions are not taken into consideration in advance, unicycle robots with rotation constraints are unable to take effective collision avoidance behaviors and are thus likely to have collisions or the freezing robot problem.
-In this paper, we alleviate this by considering the impact of unsafe interaction of the robot with dynamic and static obstacles in a look-ahead distance as a long-term plan.